search

 Contemporary Era

-Rome, being the largest city in Italy, is the center of national political life and Catholic religion.
-The metropolitan city is created, with the city's mayor also governing this entity.
+Rome, being the largest city in Italy, is the center of national political life and the Catholic religion.
+The metropolitan city is created, with the mayor of the city also governing this entity.

-For those who truly want to experience the essence of this eternal city, a guided tour of Rome is a must.
-Whether explored through its historic alleys, imposing monuments or verdant parks, Rome offers a journey through time at every step, inviting travelers to immerse themselves in its rich history and culture.
+For those who truly want to feel the essence of this eternal city, a guided tour of Rome is a must.
+Whether explored through its historic streets, imposing monuments or green parks, Rome offers a journey through time at every turn, inviting travelers to immerse themselves in its rich history and culture.

 Also discover the exceptional geography of Rome, which contributes to making it a unique city in the world.

-After having traveled through the fascinating eras of Roman history, from its legendary origins to its central role in the contemporary world, what period of Roman history fascinates you the most and why?
-Share your reflections, knowledge or questions about the history of this eternal city in the comments below.
+Having explored the fascinating eras of Roman history, from its legendary origins to its central role in the contemporary world, which period of Roman history fascinates you the most and why?
+Share your thoughts, knowledge or questions about the history of this eternal city in the comments below.
 Your perspectives will enrich our journey through time!